WallarooLabs/Wallaroo_Tutorials/docs/markdown/wallaroo-tutorials/wallaroo-tutorials-observability/wallaroo_model_observability_assays-reference.md

 | **start** | *Datetime.Datetime* (*Required*) | The start date and time of historical data from the pipeline to start analyses from. |
 | **end** | *Datetime.Datetime* (*Required*) | The end date and time of historical data from the pipeline to limit analyses to. |

+* **IMPORTANT NOTE**:  This process requires that additional historical data is generated from the time the assay is created to when the results are available.
+To add additional inference data, use the [Assay Test Data](#assay-test-data) section above.

 ```python
 assay_results = wl.get_assay_results(assay_id=assay_id,
                      start=assay_window_start,